quicwg/base-drafts/draft-ietf-quic-recovery.md

 to the max_ack_delay specified by the peer.
 Limiting ack_delay to max_ack_delay ensures a peer specifying an extremely small max_ack_delay doesn't cause more spurious timeouts than a peer that correctly specifies max_ack_delay.
-It SHOULD be subtracted from the RTT as long as the result is larger than the Min RTT.
+It SHOULD be subtracted from the RTT as long as the result is larger than the min_rtt.
 If the result is smaller than the min_rtt, the RTT should be used, but the ack delay field should be ignored.

 Like TCP, QUIC calculates both smoothed RTT and RTT variance similar to those specified in {{?RFC6298}}.

-Min RTT is the minimum RTT measured over the connection, prior to adjusting by ack delay.
+min_rtt is the minimum RTT measured over the connection, prior to adjusting by ack delay.
 Ignoring ack delay for min RTT prevents intentional or unintentional underestimation of min RTT, which in turn prevents underestimating smoothed RTT.